SigNoz/signoz.io/docs/install/troubleshooting.md

 5. Follow the steps for [uninstalling SigNoz](/docs/operate/docker-standalone/#uninstall-signoz) section and then install SigNoz again by following the steps in the [Install SigNoz on Docker Standalone](/docs/install/docker) section.
 6. If you're still facing issues trying to install SigNoz, please reach out to us on [Slack](https://signoz.io/slack)

-## SigNoz Otel Collector address Grid
+## SigNoz Otel Collector Address Grid

 You might have specific set up for your application and SigNoz cluster.
 It might not be very clear on which address to use to send data to SigNoz.